sud0x0/Foot-Print/README.md

 <h3>This tool is deprecated and I no longer maintain it.</h3>
 <br>

-This tool is focused only on passive domain name enumeration via online available databases and tools.
-The current version of the tool uses,
+This tool focuses on passive vulnerability enumeration of web applications using online available databases and tools.

+The current version uses,
  - DNSDumpster.com
  - HackerTarget.com
  - BufferOver.run